 Yes, all applicants may be subjected to a substance misuse test during the course of the selection process.
 We will ask for your consent to take either a hair, urine or saliva sample prior to the test.
 Failure to provide a sample may result in your application being terminated.

-No, but we strongly recommend that you complete this before beginning the application process.
-It will ensure that you are eligible for your chosen programme and suitable for a career in the police service.
+No, but we strongly recommend that you check our core competencies and complete this before beginning the application process.
+It will ensure that you’re eligible for your chosen programme and suitable for a career in the police service.

-Yes, you will be a warranted Police Officer with the full powers of any other regular Officer.
+Yes.
+Successful applicants will be warranted Police Officers with the full powers of any other regular Officer.

 Yes, all candidates who successfully complete the full programme (and pass the ongoing and final assessments) and receive sign off from their force chief constable will be guaranteed an appointment.